Process-Centric Analysis of Agentic Software Systems: Process-Centric Data Structures, Metrics, and Analyses

 \subsection{\approach and \lang Construction}

 Given a trajectory log, \approach defines the nodes as trajectory actions.
 Agents may bundle multiple low-level actions into one composite action~\citep{inaba2023multitoolcot,lu2023chameleon,suris2023vipergpt}.
-Hence, to better capture trajectory semantics, e.g., strategy changes or repeated actions, \approach disaggregates the composite actions into individuals.
-After defining the nodes, \approach adjusts the edges based on whether an action temporally follows another in the trajectory log or the two actions operate on subsuming entities within the problem space. \approach allows multiple temporal edges between the same node pairs to represent repeated action transitions at different steps.
+To better capture trajectory semantics, e.g., strategy changes or repeated actions, \approach disaggregates composite actions into their constituent parts.
+Next, \approach adjusts the edges based on whether an action temporally follows another in the trajectory or the two actions operate on subsuming entities within the problem space.
+It allows multiple temporal edges between the same node pairs to represent repeated actions at different steps.
 To reflect the agent's logical workflow, \approach groups nodes into color-coded subgraphs based on logical problem-solving phases, assuming a provided action-phase mapping.
-If an action does not fit into such phases, \approach considers that as a \emph{general} action.
+If an action does not fall into any phases, it is a \emph{general} action.

 For programming agents and in the context of the issue repair problem, we follow the best practices in software engineering to determine three logical phases~\cite{long2016automatic,weimer2009automatically,kim2013automatic,liu2020efficiency}: Localization phase, which should pinpoint the location of the issue in the code; Patching phase, which modifies the code at the specified locations to resolve the issue; and Validation phase, which ensures the modification resolves the issue without any regression.
 For the actions, where the corresponding tool or command does not fit into any of these problem-related categories, e.g., \texttt{ {submit}} command in \SA prepares the patch for submission, we label the phase as General.